rust-lang/book/nostarch/chapter05.md

 functionality that is particular to our struct without having an instance available.

-Structs aren't the only way we can create custom types, though; let's turn to the `enum` feature of Rust and add another tool to our toolbox.
+Structs aren’t the only way we can create custom types, though; let’s turn to the `enum` feature of Rust and add another tool to our toolbox.